- There are many underlying causes of pruritus, or itching in dogs — But most are mild and treatable.

 More extreme cases of seasonal allergies may also require veterinary treatments such as allergy shots, allergy desensitization shots, supplements, antihistamines, or steroids to help ease the extreme itching.

 Fleas.
-The most straightforward solution for pruritus caused by fleas is to administer an over-the-counter flea treatment that will eliminate the infestation.
+While there are natural flea treatments, the most straightforward solution for pruritus caused by fleas is to administer an over-the-counter flea treatment that will eliminate the infestation.
 There are several options available, including flea collars, spot treatments that are applied to the scruff of the neck, and oral flea medications to kill off the larvae.
 You may require a stronger prescription flea treatment from your vet if OTC methods don’t work, though.

 Just remember that while using flea shampoo can be a good option, it will only rid your pup of their active infestation and may even strip away any topical flea products you’d applied.
 Rather, flea shampoo, collars, and monthly topical treatments should be used consistently year-round.